pulumi/pulumi-hugo/themes/default/content/pulumi-up/_index.md

 layout: pulumi-up
 meta_image: /images/pulumiup/pulumiup_social.png
 meta_desc: |
-    PulumiUP, introduces you to the emerging practice of Cloud Engineering.
+    PulumiUP introduces you to the emerging practice of Cloud Engineering.
 Hear from the Pulumi team and assorted industry experts.

 aliases: